wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 In pseudo-code::

     def CommitTransaction():
+        AcquireLocks()
         cur_time = global_cur_time
-        AcquireLocks(cur_time)
         while not CMPXCHG(&global_cur_time, cur_time, cur_time + 2):
             cur_time = global_cur_time    # try again
-            AcquireLocksAgain(cur_time)
+        FixHeadersOfLocalModified(cur_time)
         ValidateDuringCommit()
         UpdateChainHeads()

-Note the general style of usage of CMPXCHG: we first read normally the current version of some data (here ``global_cur_time``), do some preparations based on this value (here ``AcquireLocks``), and then do the expensive CMPXCHG operation.
+Note the general style of usage of CMPXCHG: we first read normally the current version of some data (here ``global_cur_time``), and then do the expensive CMPXCHG operation.
 It checks atomically if the value of the data is still equal to the old value; if yes, it replaces it with a new specified value and returns True; otherwise, it simply returns False.
 In the latter case we just loop again.

-Here is ``AcquireLocks``, doing both the locking of the global objects and the fixing of the local objects.
-This is done together *before* we use CMPXCHG, so that after a successful CMPXCHG the other CPUs are guaranteed to see the new values --- both the locks and the previously-local objects with the proper fixes.
+(A simple case like this could also be done with XADD, with a locked increment-by-two.)

+Here is ``AcquireLocks``, locking the global objects.
 Note that "locking" here only means writing a value >= LOCKED in the ``h_revision`` field; it does not involve OS-specific thread locks::

-    def AcquireLocks(cur_time):
+    def AcquireLocks():
-        new_revision = cur_time + 1     # make an odd number
         for (R, L) in global_to_local:
+            if not L->h_written:
                 L->h_global = True
-            if not L->h_written:
                 #L->h_revision already points to R
                 L->h_possibly_outdated = True
                 continue
-            L->h_revision = new_revision
-            L->h_written = False
-            #L->h_possibly_outdated is already False
             v = R->h_revision
             if not (v & 1):         # "is a pointer", i.e.
                 AbortTransaction()  #   "has a more recent revision"